angr/angr-doc/ir.md

 # Intermediate Representation

 Because angr deals with widely diverse architectures, it must carry out its analysis on an intermediate representation.
-The IR abstracts away several architecture differences when dealing with different architectures, allowing a single analysis to be run on all of them:
+We use Valgrind's IR, "VEX", for this.
+The VEX IR abstracts away several architecture differences when dealing with different architectures, allowing a single analysis to be run on all of them:

 - **Register names.** The quantity and names of registers differ between architectures, but modern CPU designs hold to a common theme: each CPU contains several general purpose registers, a register to hold the stack pointer, a set of registers to store condition flags, and so forth.
 The IR provides a consistent, abstracted interface to registers on different platforms.
 Specifically, VEX models the registers as a separate memory space, with integer offsets (i.e., AMD64's `rax` is stored starting at address 16 in this memory space).
 - **Memory access.** Different architectures access memory in different ways.
 For example, ARM can access memory in both little-endian and big-endian modes.
 The IR must abstracts away these differences.